Scripting & Security¶

 Automatic execution is disabled by default, however, some blend-files need this to function properly.

-When a blend-file tries to execute a script and is not allowed, a message will appear in the header with the option to Reload Trusted or Ignore the message.
+When a blend-file tries to execute a script and is not allowed, a dialog will appear.
+In it, you can choose to Allow Execution or to Ignore the scripts.

 Scripts in Blend-Files¶